ivebe/CyrLatConverter/README.md

 CyrLatConverter is a javascript library for transliteration of complete web sites (or just part of it) from Latin to Cyrillic and vice versa.
 Built with Serbian language as a reference.

-It's easy to setup and use.
+It's easy to set up and use.

 ## Example
     <html>